We’re Here When Your Pet Needs Us Most – Emergency Veterinary Medicine by BluePearl Appleton WI

 On the job

-Dr. Dale Weihing’s clinical interests include immune mediated disease, endocrine disease, and polytrauma cases.
+Dr. Dale Weihing’s clinical interests include immune-mediated disease, endocrine disease, and polytrauma cases.
 He particularly enjoys collaboration and the team approach to patient care.

 Education